Are All Attribution Companies Unbiased and Independent As They Claim?

 We believe that our transparent approach not only created trust with our clients, but also with our partners and the market at large.
 After all, ad networks don’t want to be discriminated by an attribution platform because they selected not to buy its products or services.
 They also don’t want to be pushed to buy services or products in order to get ‘special treatment’.

 There is no doubt that for most companies, data is their most important asset.
 Would you give a competitor your paying clients’ contact information?
 It sounds crazy, but this is the reality!
 Does your attribution ‘partner’ sell data for a living?
+Do they have an app business that competes with yours?
+Can they become a competitor one day?
+Can they help your competitors at your expense?
 Not a week goes by without an email landing in our inboxes from someone who is interested in buying (our clients’) data.
 This can be very tempting when you don’t have investors and you need to focus on revenue to finance your operations.
 It is precisely why we raised a significant round of funding to ensure that we are not tempted to do anything that might negatively affect our clients.
 Instead, we have the peace of mind to focus entirely on delivering value to our clients.

-When your attribution ‘partner’ sells data, it puts everything your company does at risk.
+When your attribution ‘partner’ sells or exploits customer data, it puts everything your company does at risk.
 By doing so, they have a significant conflict of interest and it is possible that they are abusing your trust to create an unfair advantage by playing on both ends.

 4. Investors and shareholders